-Low estrogen in a breastfeeding mother, is what prevents ovulation, and is what causes a lower desire for sex and vaginal dryness.
+Low estrogen in a breastfeeding mother is what prevents ovulation.
+It also decreases the desire for sex and increases vaginal dryness.

-Other factors that can contribute to feeling like you just don’t want to have sex during breastfeeding periods…
+Other factors that can contribute to feeling like you don’t want to have sex during breastfeeding

 - Too tired to have sex?
 Being tired, especially if your baby is not sleeping right through the night.